Lady Victoria Campbell: Family and early life

 Lady Victoria Campbell was born at Carlton House, London on 22 May 1854, the third daughter and eighth child of George Campbell, 8th Duke of Argyll by his first wife Lady Elizabeth Leveson-Gower.
 As such, the new baby was a member of the Campbell and Leveson-Gower families, two of the largest landowners in Scotland.
 She was named after Queen Victoria, the reigning monarch at the time of her birth.
-Her maternal grandmother, the Duchess of Sutherland, had been the Queen's friend and Mistress of the Robes.
+Her maternal grandmother, the Duchess of Sutherland, was the Queen's friend and often held the position Mistress of the Robes.
 She was the only one of the twelve Campbell siblings who never married.
 Her relatives by marriage included Princess Louise, who was married to her eldest brother John.

 At the age of five Lady Victoria contracted poliomyelitis, which caused paralysis and required her to wear leg braces for the remainder of her life.
 From 1859 to 1868, her health required her to spend most of the year in London and Brighton, near her orthopaedist Matthias Roth.
 Victoria was often separated from her immediate family during these periods, though she was looked after by her unmarried aunt Emily MacNeill and her lifelong servant and companion Elizabeth Knowles.
 Despite this separation, Victoria was particularly close to her sister Frances Balfour, who in 1868 described Victoria's bedroom as "the centre of the fun and mischief that was going on in the family circle".

 Victoria underwent multiple treatments and surgeries to alleviate the paralysis in her legs, and after physical therapy she was eventually able to use crutches and walking sticks.
 Her sister Frances later observed that because Victoria's ailments occurred from an early age, it became "second nature" to cope and she rarely spoke of them.
 In 1868, at the age of 14 Victoria developed a lung abscess which almost caused her death; she continued to have chest infections for the rest of her life.
 That same year, the Duchess had a stroke which led to ten years of being nursed by her third daughter.
 After the Duchess's death in 1878, the strain of the many years of nursing may have been the cause of Victoria's nervous breakdown in 1878–79.
 Victoria then oversaw the management of her father's households until his remarriage in 1881.